COVID-19 Digital Resource Center

 Maimonides Medical Center salutes our thousands of staff who have stepped up to receive COVID 19 vaccinations.
 We are committed to protecting our patients, loved ones, and community, and doing our part to end this pandemic.

 Third Dose of the COVID-19 vaccine for Moderately to Severely Immunocompromised Individuals

-The Centers for Disease Control and Prevention (CDC) is recommending that moderately to severely immunocompromised receive a third dose of a COVID-19 vaccine.
+The Centers for Disease Control and Prevention (CDC) is recommending that moderately to severely immunocompromised individuals receive a third dose of an mRNA COVID-19 vaccine at least 28 days after the second dose of the Pfizer-BioNTech or Moderna COVID-19 vaccine.

 - Been receiving active cancer treatment for tumors or cancers of the blood